Orbital

 Research & Application

-Beneath the Surface aligns with MIT Media Lab’s research in human-computer interaction, biofeedback, and generative systems.
+Beneath the Surface aligns with research in human-computer interaction, biofeedback, and generative systems.

 • A research-driven installation that bridges design, science, and technology.